 One in 36 systems has Mac malware, which means the Mac has an infection that could actually be harming the system itself.
 That number is low but believable.
 In my experience, the people who seek out antivirus software are usually the ones who need it the least.

-The trick to making a persistent header that shows all the time, even after scrolling, is hidden in the View tab in Excel 2007.
+The trick to making a persistent header that shows all the time, even after scrolling, hides in the View tab in Excel 2007.

 Dave flying solo.
 Sorry about not getting the post up there yesterday.
 So here’s two days’ worth, divvied up however I want.